 This lift mainly works your biceps, lats, and the back of your shoulder (rear delt).
 We’ll talk more about the proper form and variations later.

-On the other hand, when you do a deadlift, you bend over without bending your legs.
+On the other hand, when you do a deadlift, you bend over while bending your legs, but the knees do not move forward.
 And as you pull the weight to your thighs, you still have a neutral back.
 This lift is effective at increasing your functional strength because it activates the largest lower body muscle.

-But which of these two is really most effective?
+However, which of these two is really the most effective?
 Below, we’ll overview the two exercises to help you decide which is right for your fitness goals.

 Let’s check it out!